ryanwinchester/laravel-hubspot-api/README.md

 ```
 'Fungku\HubSpot\HubSpotServiceProvider',
 ```
+To set you API key, the two easiest ways are to either:

-Put your HubSpot API key in `/vendor/fungku/hubspot/src/config/api.php`
+1. Put your HubSpot API key in `/vendor/fungku/laravel-hubspot/src/config/api.php`

-or set an environment variable `HUBSPOT_APIKEY`
+2. Set an environment variable `HUBSPOT_APIKEY`

 ## Examples